JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::ssh::set()

-set ssh port to custom port (if nothing is set, default port is 22)
+Set ssh port to custom port (if nothing is set, default port is 22)

 #### options: